SICMMEC/SICMMEC.github.io/content/events/_index.md

   invertPagination: true
 ---
 {{< lead >}}
-🌟 Welcome to Tech Geeks Events Page! 🎉 Discover exciting workshops, hackathons, and seminars fostering innovation and collaboration.
+🎉 Discover exciting workshops, hackathons, and seminars fostering innovation and collaboration.
 Stay tuned for updates on upcoming events where you can expand your skills and connect with like-minded peers.
 Join us on a journey of exploration and growth! 🚀✨
 {{< /lead >}}
 <hr>